anki-code/xonsh-cheatsheet/README.md

 ### Freezed terminal in interactive tools

 If you run the console tool and got the freezed terminal (Ctrl+c, Ctrl+d is not working) this looks like the tool was interpreted as threaded and capturable program but the tool has interactive elements that expect the input from the user.
-There are three workarounds now:
+There are four workarounds now:

 1. Disable [THREAD_SUBPROCS](https://xon.sh/envvars.html#thread-subprocs):